 How can you set up a fraud alert on your credit file?

-All you need to do is contact at least one of the three credit reporting agencies in the United States.
-All three agencies offer fraud alerts for free. .
+All you need to do is contact at least one of the three nationwide credit agencies in the United States.
+All three agencies offer fraud alerts for free.
 The credit agencies share alerts, so you need to contact only one.
 Each agency has a number you can call or you can visit its website to place the fraud alert.
+To place a fraud alert on your credit file, see the information listed at the end of this article.

 What if I want to extend the alert?